flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 LADSPA     | ladspa | `LADSPA_PATH`
 VST (Linux)| lxvst  | `LXVST_PATH` or `VST_PATH`
 VST3       | vst3   | `VST3_PATH`

+**Note:** LV2 must have `$HOME/.lv2` in the LV2_PATH due to the VL2
+specification.
+As for VST3, it's optional and you mileage may vary, but it allow installing VST3 locally and be visible from inside the flatpak sandbox.

 Runtime considerations
 ----------------------